-A boat docked into the wet fog of night on the island of Naoshima.
-As I cautiously stepped onto the harbour, I realised I'd reached the limit of my friend's scribbled directions.
+Naoshima emerged from a sodden midnight fog.
+My friend's scribbled directions stopped here; the island began.
 Now I glanced around for something called a yurt?
-I was 26 and, until recently, would have considered myself something of an anti-traveller, content to sit behind a laptop and having neither the means nor inclination to travel further than a few miles from Ayrshire in Scotland.
-Some tectonic shifts in my life circumstances had brought me to Japan, on the holiday of a lifetime, feeling increasingly open to change.
-During the preceding week, I had joined a brief and unlikely reunion of Glaswegians in Osaka to support a mutual friend.
-A complicated romance and a simple, beautiful wedding had brought us together here on the other side of the world.
-Leading up to the big day, twelve close friends had slept on the floor of the groom's single-bedroom apartment in Amagasaki.
-Somewhere during this chaos of excitement, without further elaboration, two backpackers insisted I change my plans to include taking the bullet train south to catch a boat to incorporate one of their highlights.
-I had uncharacteristically accommodated, and so now I stood in the rain with my girlfriend, feeling lost on a remote island.
+I was 26 and, until recently, perhaps an anti-traveller, having neither the means nor inclination to venture further than Ayrshire, Scotland.
+Some tectonic life shifts had brought me to Japan.
+In support of a mutual friend, the preceding week, a complicated romance and a simple, beautiful wedding had brought Glaswegians to karaoke in Osaka.
+Twelve of us slept on the floor of the groom's single-bedroom apartment in Amagasaki.
+Two of the troupe had insisted my girlfriend and I change any and all plans to include a bullet train south, to catch a boat to Naoshima.
+I had uncharacteristically accommodated, and so now we lurched under the weight of the rain, lost on a remote island.

-The other three passengers drove off in their cars.
-I'm guessing they worked at the island's one and famously luxurious hotel.
-In 2008, navigation was not so quickly done in the heat of the moment with a Moto RAZR.
-So perhaps I was then more open to the interpretive dance of the older man standing at the dock.
-He had obviously pegged us as tourists and quietly approached us with subtle hand gestures.
-A sophisticated practitioner of mime, without any shared language, he convinced us into the backseat of his Toyota.
-Rolling and shaking down the wet roads, we reflected that perhaps jumping into the cars of strange mime artists was a little careless even without options but fortunately, we arrived in a clearing in front of what I guessed must be a Yurt.
+The other few passengers drove off in their cars.
+Likely they worked at the island's one, famously luxurious hotel.
+In 2008, navigation was not so quickly done in the heat of the moment with a Moto RAZR so perhaps I was more open to the interpretive dance of the older man standing at the dock.
+He had obviously pegged us as tourists.
+This sophisticated practitioner of mime, without any shared language, convinced us into the backseat of his Toyota.
+Rolling and shaking down the wet roads, we reflected that perhaps jumping into the cars of strange mime artists was a little careless, but fortunately, through the mist of rain, we arrived at what I guessed must be a Yurt.

-Pushing aside the damp canvas door, the morning presented a breathtaking expanse of sea on the edge of an Art island.
-I wandered around from that point onwards in a daze.
+Next morning, pulling aside the damp canvas flaps, presented a breathtaking expanse of sea on the edge of an Art island.
+I wandered around in a daze.

-Naoshima was and remains today the pinnacle of my experience of contemporary art.
+Naoshima remains today my pinnacle of experiencing contemporary art.
 I couldn't have asked for a more comprehensive introduction.
-Walking around the island presents works by David Hockney, Cy Twombly, Giacommeti, Lee Ufan, Anthony Caro, Yves Kline, Richard Long, Yayoi Kusama, Antony Gormley, Basquiat, Bruce Nauman and many more.
+Walking around the island presents works by David Hockney, Cy Twombly, Giacommeti, Lee Ufan, Anthony Caro, Yves Kline, Richard Long, Yayoi Kusama, Antony Gormley, Basquiat, Bruce Nauman.
 It is incredible.

 Monet's last years were spent painting his beautiful water garden in Giverny.
 As his eyesight continued to deteriorate, he continued to paint even after, eventually in his 80s; he was legally 'blind'.
 The first underground gallery is built around five of the best examples of his paintings during this period, literally presenting them in their best light.
 Tadao based this space on the preparations Monet himself had taken to display them before he died in 1926.
 In a true Japanese homestyle, before entering the gallery, visitors are asked to remove their shoes.
 The soft white slippers of viewers tread lightly over a floor of satisfyingly rounded, white stones.
 The chamber is flooded with natural light as if walking amongst the clouds.
 The swirling galaxies of colour and reflections in these two-metre canvases have more in common with a photograph taken by Hubble than a garden pond.